sph2sail/ficam-pacs/pages/pacs_procurements.md

 -	What facility access risks exist?
 -	How can the facility mitigate these risks?
 -	What E-PACS installations does the facility need?
--	What supporting systems would be integrated into the facility's EPACS (e.g., intrusion detection, video-surveillance, emergency notification, elevator control)?
+-	What supporting systems would be integrated into the facility's E-PACS (e.g., intrusion detection, video-surveillance, emergency notification, elevator control)?
 -	What E-PACS integrator and other contractor services does the agency need to solicit bids on?
 -	What E-PACS hardware and software is needed (i.e., procurements from the GSA PACS APL, GSA Multiple Awards Schedules [MAS], Schedules 70 and 84)?
 > **Note:** Your agency's selected integrator will help select the needed hardware and software through the GSA Acquisitions process (GSA PACS APL, MAS, Schedules 70 and 84, Blanket Purchase Orders, etc.).